Diving in the Similan Islands

 There is abundant healthy hard coral along the shallow reef top and the steep drop off which is a wall covered in clumps of gorgonian sea fans and wire corals.
 The reef-flat features many small boulders of lesser star and brain corals, interspersed with clusters of staghorn corals, all covered in colourful reef-fish like chromis, wrasse, parrotfish and surgeonfish.
-Other species of fish life here include firefish, scorpionfish and the unusual looking bigeye.
+Other species of fish life that scuba divers can see here include firefish, scorpionfish and the unusual looking bigeye.
 Look closely at the coral formations and you will find numerous nudibranchs.
 The largest boulders offer shelter to red tooth triggerfish.

 Further north where the reef meets with the southern part of Beacon Reef, there thrives what is said to be the biggest gorgonian seafan in the Similan Islands.
 This great coral is more than 2 metres wide.